 I have been a Panel Adviser for an Adoption Panel and have vast experience of recruiting, assessing and supporting foster carers and adopters.
 I am qualified In Therapy and Dyadic Developmental Psychotherapy and have a therapeutic understanding of PACE parenting which is important in parenting and caring for children and young people that have experienced early life trauma, neglect and abuse.

 I am an adult adoptee and have my own personal journey of fostering and adoption.
 I am a mother and value the importance of supporting children to reach their individual potential, looking for their strengths.
 I enjoy meditation, reading and yoga and relaxing at home with family.

-I worked in Local Authority from 2017 in a Child Protection Team supporting children and young people on Child in Need Plans, child protection through too Looked After Children including court work.
+I am the supervising social worker for Hope.
+I have worked at Hope Fostering Services since April 2019. previously I was with a Local Authority from 2017 in a Child Protection Team supporting children and young people on Child in Need Plans, child protection through too Looked After Children including court work.
 I’m experienced in Signs of Safety and utilising a holistic approach in my practice.
-I have worked at Hope Fostering Services since April 2019 as a Supervising Social Worker and I’m currently undertaking the Practice Education 1 course at the University of Lincoln.
+I’m currently undertaking the Practice Education 1 course at the University of Lincoln.